-A. Employees who earn degrees or certifications from a nationally accredited institution or the National Fire Academy shall be granted education incentive pay as a percentage increase to their base wage.
-Only one of the below pay increases will be applied:
+- A. Employees who earn degrees or certifications from a nationally accredited institution or the National Fire Academy shall be granted education incentive pay as a percentage increase to their base wage. - B. The 45 credits incentive can be earned by the completion of prerequisite, core, or general undergraduate requirement credits towards a two or four-year degree at an accredited college or university.
+Such credits shall apply to the general education requirements or electives required for a fire service-related degree, as evaluated by Commander, Training division. - C. Only one of the below pay increases will be applied: